Zffu/MoxtJS/README.md

-# ShadowsJS
+# EveryJS
-ShadowsJS is a NodeJS web framework made to be easy to use, light and fast
+EveryJS is a NodeJS web framework made to be easy to use, light and fast